seanzw/yart-cpp/README.md

 - `v x y z` defines a vertex
 - `f id1 id2 id3` defines a face with three vertex index.
 - `buildOCTree` build an OC Tree for the current object, usually for a complicate mesh.
+- `include "filename"` will include the file at this postion.
+This is usually used to include other big `.obj` file.